 Being an open source platform, WordPress is free.
 At least when it comes to the software.
 You can download the package, modify the code and do whatever you want with it.
 But in order to get your site up for the online community, you will have to host it.

-As you might have figured out, hosting (and a domain name which you can’t go without), aren’t free.
+As you might have figured out, hosting account (and a domain name which you can’t go without), aren’t free.
 So, the “free” platform quickly becomes something you need to pay for monthly.
 Depending on your needs, the prices can go from a few bucks to a few hundred dollars per month.
-And we are talking only about hosting.

 On the other hand, Tumblr is a little bit different.
 Since Yahoo hosts it, the initial service really is completely free.
 You just need a free account, and you’re ready to start the blog.